strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 In that case, you can simply raise the max queues size to avoid the periodic operator restarts.

 In another UTO test, we set max queue size to `MAX_INT`, max batch size to 200, batch linger ms to 500 and reconciliation interval to 10 seconds.
+This test driver creates 5k topics and then you have 2.5k random update attempts and 2.5k random delete attempts.
 With these settings, we were able to achieve a max reconciliation time of 2.5 seconds with 10k concurrent topic events.
-This translates to 3325 new `KafkaTopic` custom resources to become ready in about 2 minutes and 40 seconds.
+This means 3300 new `KafkaTopic` custom resources that are ready in about 2 minutes and 40 seconds.

 #### Race condition